eslamkhaled560/Sprints-Tasks/6- Python/4- Contact Book/README.md

 The application displays a list of all contacts from the current day's CSV file.
 Users can easily view their contacts and access their details.

 __Search Contacts:__
-Users can search for specific contacts by providing a first name.
+Users can search for specific contacts by providing the first name.
 The application scans the contact list and displays the matching contacts, allowing users to quickly find the desired information.

 __Contact Validation:__
 The application validates email and phone number(s) for each contact to ensure they adhere to the specified formats.
 Users will be alerted if they enter invalid contact details.